Antisemitism in Australia: January 2025 caravan bomb incident

+January 2025 Maroubra childcare attack

 On 21 January 2025, a childcare center in Maroubra, Sydney, was targeted in an arson attack.
-The centre, located near a synagogue and Jewish school, was set ablaze, causing significant property damage and antisemitic slogans were graffitied on the wall of the centre.
-The attack was condemned by the Prime Minister, the NSW Premier, and the NSW Jewish Board of Deputies.
+The centre, located near a synagogue and a Jewish school, was set ablaze, causing significant property damage and antisemitic slogans were graffitied on the wall of the centre.
+The attack was condemned by the prime minister, the NSW premier, and the NSW Jewish Board of Deputies.
 Calls were reissued for Prime Minister Anthony Albanese to convene the National Cabinet to address the issue of antisemitism in Australia, which occurred later that day.
 Additionally, NSW Police added an additional 20 investigators to Strike Force Pearl, the state's antisemitism taskforce, doubling the size of the team.
 Albanese and the AFP Chief Commissioner stated that the AFP were investigating whether the perpetrators of some of the incidents were "criminals for hire" paid to carry out the crimes, rather than ideologically motivated individuals.
 Following this, the federal police launched an investigation whether "overseas actors or individuals" are paying criminals to carry out antisemitic acts.

-On 12 February 2025, there was widespread condemnation after a TikTok creator posted a video of two NSW Health workers at Bankstown Lidcombe Hospital appearing to brag about refusing to treat Israeli patients.
-The two nurses were immediately suspended pending an investigation.
+The attack was condemned by the Australian National Imams Council.
+Two months after the attack, the children enrolled in the childcare centre resumed attendance in a temporary facility managed by Randwick City Council.
+And 15 months after the attack, the childcare centre was reopened.
+Months after the attack, evidence was uncovered linking the attack to the Iranian regime.